browserengineering/book/book/visual-effects.md

 [here](https://www.w3.org/TR/SVG11/masking.html#SimpleAlphaBlending).
 Note that that page refers to premultiplied alpha colors, but Skia's API does not use premultiplied representations, and the code below doesn't either.
-Skia does use premultipliedrepresentations internally though.
+Skia does use premultiplied representations internally though.

 ``` {.python file=examples}